NewryBenson/Binary-Kiwi-GA/README.md

   start the run prevents the run goes bad by silly mistakes in the input files (visually check the output pdf!).
 - The pre_run_check also generates a job script, but you should tailor this ot the cluster on which you are running the code.
 A jobscript for cartesius.surfsara can be found in the main directory.
 - The only "input" that should be set in the job script rather than one of the input files, is whether you start a new run, or restart an old one.
+- After the run, you can run python GA_Analysis.py --> the version on here now is old and will probably not work with current output, this will be updated the coming days.

 A more detailed description of the code will follow in Brands in prep.:
 "The R136 star cluster dissected with Hubble Space Telescope/STIS.